-Heading into the upcoming Fantasy Basketball Season, Razzball will be interviewing local NBA beat writers for some actual in-depth basketball knowledge to shed some additional light on our fantasy basketball knowledge.
-Keep your eye out for an interview for every NBA team through the summer.
-This installment comes courtesy of Dan Feldman from leading Detroit Pistons blog PistonPowered:Please, blog, may I have some more?
+Heading into the upcoming Fantasy Basketball Season, Razzball will be interviewing local NBA beat writers for actual, real-life basketball knowledge to shed some light on our measly fantasy basketball knowledge.
+Keep your eye out for interviews from [hopefully!] every NBA team through the summer.
+This installment comes courtesy of Joe Dexter from leading Detroit Pistons blog Piston Powered (interview held on Aug.
+13):Please, blog, may I have some more?

 Free agency is here!
 It has been a bit mum since the FA pool is awaiting that LeBron James cannonball, leaving us without a good snapshot of how the league will look in 2014-15.
 But we’ve got Summer League getting into gear and a couple interesting FA moves.

 With the The Decision 2.0 on hold, even P.J.
 Hairston is antsy and trying to get some ball in.
 According to reports, he got into a fight with a high school senior, literally at the YMCA closest to the one where I play pickup (Chapel Hill).
 While some guys are really good at Chapel Hill, there aren’t any NBA players actin’ a fool and calling three in the key!
 This is likely a non-story, but it just makes you shake your head.
 Almost as much as my former rookie nookie Archie Goodwin getting arrested at an Arkansas skating rink.
 Sure, you can tweet “Don’t assume if you don’t know the whole story…” to which I say, “the hell you gonna get into that kinda situation at a skating rink for!”
 Man, that pine gonna stay warm this year, Archie!
 Here’s some other [actually useful for fantasy] news and notes of free agent signings and early Summer League performances:Please, blog, may I have some more?